 In Studio Ghibli’s latest minimalistic fable, man and nature bond together in a highly mysterious way.
 Red Turtle marks the feature debut of Dutch-British illustrator and animator Michael Dudok de Wit, whose short film Father and Daughter won the Academy Award back in 2000.
 It is the story of a man, lost at sea, who washes up on a desert island completely alone.
 Rather than giving up hope, the man begins to build a raft so he can sail away from his floating prison, but each and every time he begins to put meaningful distance between him and the island something rams his boat, smashing it to smithereens.
-That something turns out to be the gigantic red sea turtle evoked in the film’s title.
+That something turns out to be the giant red sea turtle evoked in the film’s title.
 When it crawls out of the briny deep onto the beach where the man lives, though, the film takes a distinct and sudden turn for the surreal.
 In an entertainment landscape dominated by superhero spectacle, hailstorms of bullets, and thoughtless explosions, The Red Turtle is a breath of fresh air, a jolt of life, and one of the most refreshing cinematic experiences of the year.

 7. Things to Come